 It is tempting to join the conversation about the political, economic and health crisis that our country faces because we have all been disrupted by the events of the past year.
 Any review of 2020 would reveal a dramatic increase in the use of the word “unprecedented,” whether related to the ongoing pandemic, our shocked economy, or our shocking politics.
 We will resist the temptation to exercise our journalistic prowess and stay focused on the impact of recent events on our existing assets, our market, and the overall real estate investment climate.

 Like other markets across the country, the Washington region has seen an increase in unemployment which has affected both the office and multifamily markets.
-However, as can be seen on the accompanying chart the percentage drop in employment in the Washington area is significantly less than Picture5in other Gateway markets, proving once again the recession resistance of the greater Washington region.
+However, as can be seen on the accompanying chart the percentage drop in employment in the Washington area is significantly less than in other Gateway markets, proving once again the recession resistance of the greater Washington region.
 Federal employment has grown in the face of the pandemic and the drop in Professional and Business Services employment has been minimal.
 These are the two largest sectors driving office demand.

-The accompanying chart from Cushman & Wakefield shows how the Picture2job picture is reflected in the office market’s performance.
+The accompanying chart from Cushman & Wakefield shows how the job picture is reflected in the office market’s performance.
 As we have discussed in past reports, Northern Virginia is faring better than downtown Washington, and both markets are weathering the storm better than the rest of the country.
 Northern Virginia is one of the few markets in the country that saw positive net absorption in 2020, due mostly to sizable government spending, the active government contractor market and Amazon HQ2.
 Net absorption is the best indicator of market health because it measures the total change in leased space from one period to another.

 Notwithstanding the relative positive performance of the region, it would be naïve to suggest that there are not bumps in the road ahead for the office sector as we emerge from the pandemic and office users determine how and when they return to the office.